Soccer Rules (6-on-6)

 Play that is competitive, overly aggressive, rough and/or unsportsmanlike such as pushing, shoving, elbowing, shouldering, tripping, hacking, slashing, sliding, tackling, ball blasting, chirping, name calling, threats and intimidation, is prohibited and will not be tolerated by FCSSC.
 FCSSC IS FIRST-AND-FOREMOST-FOR-FUN.
 ANY ROUGH OR PHYSICAL PLAY WILL RESULT IN IMMEDIATE EXPULSION FROM THE GAME, THE LEAGUE, THE CLUB AND/OR ALL OF THE ABOVE.
 All players should go out of their way to avoid contact with other players and/or eliminate actions or behaviours that could jeopardize player safety.
 If accidental contact occurs it is expected that players will apologize for that contact, ensure everyone is alright and stop the game to seek appropriate help as required.
 This rule supersedes all others!

-Please arrive 15 minutes early to ensure your games start on time.
-Games are 1 hour and half (unless otherwise indicated ie. double headers) with a 5-minute half time taken midway through game.
+- Please arrive 15 minutes early to ensure your games start on time.
+Games are 1 hour and 20 minutes (unless otherwise indicated ie. double headers) with a 5-minute half time taken midway through game.

 Foul Weather: In the event of severe weather (thunder and lightning storms) games should immediately be stopped and players should take cover away from open spaces.
 Wait 15 minutes; if the severe weather passes, continue play.
 If it does not and the game was in the first half, the game must be re-played.
 If it was in the 2nd half, then the score at that time of when the game is stopped will count as the final score.

 2. In Game – General Rules, Off-Sides, Goalies, Slide Tackling, Scoring, Disputes & Playoffs